 - Long-term contracts limit flexibility

-3. Lexis+ AI
+3. Lexis+ with Protégé

-Key Features:
+Key features:

-- Shepard's Citations for citation verification
+- Shepard's Citations and Shepard's Verify for citation validation

 - Practical Guidance (transactional how-to content)